Membership CTA

 There's no theme toggle for the Membership CTA.
 The Ghost page IS the toggle — delete or unpublish membership-cta to hide the band, re-publish to bring it back.

-When to use this vs. the post-page CTA
+When to use this vs. the other member surfaces

 - Post-page member CTA — a signup invitation at the end of stories a logged-out reader can open in full.
 On members-only stories the paywall shows the prompt instead, so the two never stack.
 Copy is set via theme settings, not a Ghost page.
 See Site wide settings → Member CTA headline / body.

 They're complementary.
-The footer band is the editorial-tone pitch readers see on every page they land on; the post-page CTA is the reader-just-finished-an-article moment.
+The footer band is the editorial-tone pitch readers see on every page they land on; the post-page CTA is the reader-just-finished-an-article moment; the membership page is where a reader who is ready compares the plans and picks one.